 In January 2020, I decided to leave my full-time job in broadcasting to concentrate on pursuing my passion for digital marketing.
-I was able to secure loans and grants, was accepted into a course, even bought myself a laptop to get ready for my new adventure.
+I was able to secure loans and grants, was accepted into a course and even bought myself a laptop to get ready for my new adventure.

-And that’s when it happened – the world on lockdown.
+And that’s when it happened – the world is put on lockdown.

-Word began to spread faster than the virus itself.
+The rumours began to spread faster than the virus itself.
 COVID-19 was an epidemic-turned-pandemic.
-Schools were closing, businesses sent staff home and we all watched as the government gave daily updates on how this virus would unfold.
-The state of emergency came next.
-Essential services were the only places with the lights on.
+Before we knew it schools were closing, businesses sent staff home and we all watched as the government gave daily updates on how this virus would unfold.
+The state of emergency came next and essential services were the only places with the lights on.

-It all happened so fast and it’s still happening and developing.
+It all happened so fast and it’s still happening, developing and changing every day.

-Initially, I thought, “This is going to be fun!”
+Initially, I thought to myself, “This is going to be fun!”
 Who wouldn’t want to spend time hunkered down at home with their kids?
 I think we all have the desire to spend more time with family.
 However, there’s one little issue, my son is on the spectrum – autism and sensory processing disorder.

 Finding indoor activities for kids that are both fun and educational is tough.
 So, how are parents supposed to work from home with children during COVID-19?
 And what about kiddos who have sensory needs?

-A good question.
-Even as I type and tap away on this blog, he’s telling me it’s “too loud” and “annoying”.
+A valid and good question.
+Even as I type and tap away on this blog, he’s telling me I am being “too loud” and “annoying”.

 Sensory kids are just that, sensitive.
 Some more than others.
-The barriers they have, become barriers for everyone when we’re all cooped up together.
+The barriers they experience have formed into barriers for everyone in the household when we’re all cooped up together.

 If the sun is “too bright”, we close the blinds.
 When the music is “too loud”, we turn it down.
 If his toast isn’t square enough, or the milk is too cold or his apples don’t crunch enough, I make it again.